Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Introduction

 Sheaf Hypergraph Networks (SHNs)~\citep{duta} address the first of these challenges by extending the principles of SNNs to hypergraphs.
 They assign vector spaces to nodes and hyperedges and propagate information via learnable restriction maps naturally mitigating the issues associated with oversmoothing and heterophily while generalizing message passing to higher-order, multi-way interactions, which provides a more expressive framework than traditional HGNNs.

 Despite these advantages, SHNs have two key limitations. $(i)$ They only model hyperedges as undirected, limiting their ability to capture asymmetric directional relationships.
 Indeed, while directionality has been recently incorporated in GNNs via, e.g., specialized Laplacians such as the one by \cite{pagerankdirectedgraph} and complex-valued operators~\citep{zhang2021magnetneuralnetworkdirected,fiorini2023sigmanetlaplacianrule}, extensions to hypergraphs remain limited~\citep{fiorini2024let} and often task-specific~\citep{Gatta, dhmconv}.
-To our knowledge, no SHN methods which can handle directed hypergraphs are known.

-$ii)$ Second (as we show in this paper), the Laplacian operator proposed in~\citep{duta} fails to satisfy the spectral properties required of a well-defined convolutional operator, such as positive semidefiniteness, contrarily to what the authors report (and claim to have proven) in their paper.
+To our knowledge, no SHN methods which can handle directed hypergraphs are known. $ii)$ Second (as we show in this paper), the Laplacian operator proposed in~\cite{duta} fails to satisfy the spectral properties required of a well-defined convolutional operator, such as positive semidefiniteness, contrarily to what the authors report (and claim to have proven) in their paper.